Ketu (mythology): Astrology

 In Hindu astrology, Ketu represents karmic collections both good and bad, as well as spirituality and supernatural influences.
 Ketu signifies the spiritual process of the refinement of materialisation to the spirit and is considered both malefic and benefic: this process causes sorrow and loss, and yet at the same time turns the individual to God.
 In other words, it causes material loss in order to force a more spiritual outlook in the person.
 Ketu is a karaka or indicator of intelligence, wisdom, non-attachment, fantasy, penetrating insight, derangement, and psychic abilities.
 Ketu is believed to bring prosperity to the devotee's family, and removes the effects of snakebite and illness arising out of poisons.
 He grants good health, wealth and cattle to his devotees.
 Ketu is the lord of three nakshatras or lunar mansions: Ashvini, Magha and Mula.

 Ketu is considered responsible for moksha, sannyasa, self-realization, gnana, a wavering nature, restlessness, the endocrine system and a short, fat physique.

-The people who come under the influence of Ketu can achieve great heights, most of them spiritual.
+In Hindu astrology, individuals influenced by Ketu are believed to achieve significant spiritual development.

-Rahu, being a karmic planet, shows the necessity and urge to work on a specific area of life where there had been ignorance in the past life.
+Rāhu, being a karmic planet, shows the necessity and urge to work on a specific area of life where there had been ignorance in the past life.
 To balance the apparent dissatisfaction one has to go that extra mile to gain a satisfactory settlement in the present lifetime.
-Rahu can remove all negative qualities of every planet, while Ketu can emphasise every positive quality of the planet.
+Rāhu can remove all negative qualities of every planet, while Ketu can emphasise every positive quality of the planet.